You’ve been trying to keep the beavers away from your property, but they won’t leave.

 Beavers are outdoor pests that can cause a lot of damage to your property.
 They can build dams across streams, gnaw through tree trunks, and even damage gardens.

-While you can call a professional to remove beavers, there are some natural methods to get rid of them that you may be able to try first.
+While you can call a professional to remove beavers, you can try some natural methods first.

 Identification

-The rodents have webbed hind feet and a wide, flat tail that they use to help them swim.
-They also have a thick coat of fur that ranges in color from yellowish-brown to near black [1].
+These rodents have webbed hind feet and a broad, flat tail that helps them swim.
+Their thick coat of fur ranges in color from yellowish-brown to near-black [1].

 How to Get Rid of Beavers Naturally

-If you’re having problems with beavers in your area, it’s important to know how to control them without killing them.
+If you’re having problems with beavers in your area, knowing how to control them without killing them is crucial.
 Below are a few natural ways to do just that.

 1. Install a Fence